 Here are some best practices for deploying a Next.js app:

-1. Build your app for production: Run the next build command to build your app for production.
-This will optimize your code and assets for better performance.
+next buildcommand to build your app for production.
+This will optimize your code and assets for better performance. - Set the

-3. Use a hosting service: There are many hosting options available for Next.js apps, such as Vercel, Heroku, and AWS.
+NODE_ENVenvironment variable toproduction: This will ensure that Next.js uses the production mode, which includes optimizations such as minification and code splitting. - Use a hosting service: There are many hosting options available for Next.js apps, such as Vercel, Heroku, and AWS.
 These hosting platforms will handle the deployment and scaling of your app, so you don’t have to worry about it.

-4. Use a CDN: A content delivery network (CDN) can help to improve the performance of your app by serving your assets from a global network of servers.
+- Use a CDN: A content delivery network (CDN) can help to improve the performance of your app by serving your assets from a global network of servers.
 This can reduce the load on your server and improve the loading times for users.

 Here is an example of deploying a Next.js app to Vercel: